Common Symptoms Of Grief: What Can You Expect?

 Shock

 Shock can occur immediately after a loss.
-It may be the body's way of protecting you from the initial blow.
+It may be the body's way of defending you from the initial blow.
 Shock can arise as disbelief, denial, or a sense of unreality.
 If you’re in shock, you might sense that you are going through the motions without fully experiencing life.
 This response can be brief, or it may linger for a while.

 Yearning